 A few weeks ago my husband was feeling run down and unwell.
 He complained of a sore throat and felt a cold might be coming on.
 I wanted to make him a healing soup.
 It had to be something warm that contained a ton of ginger and turmeric.
 Since he loves the coconut soup at our local Vietnamese restaurant, I had the idea for trying to recreate it using coconut oil, ginger, shiitake mushrooms and spices.

 As the summer comes to an end, I feel a yearning for light soups.
 The air is cooler and the sun’s arc is shifting.
 But I know summer is really over when vendors at the farmers market sell the last of their summer tomatoes for a mere dollar a pound.

 It seems that flavorful tomatoes are hard to come by these days.
 Many are tasteless.
 So when I happen upon a sweet one, I cherish it.
 No chance of roasting or cooking these valued gems.
 I savor them raw to experience their full tomato glory.
-But now that the heat of the summer sun is passing and I can get juicy tomatoes at a deep discount, I happily buy a bag to make this light and charming roasted tomato soup.
+But now that the heat of the summer sun is passing and I can get juicy tomatoes at a deep discount, I happily buy a bag to make this light and charming end o summer roasted tomato soup.

 I fell in love with Gallo Pinto the first time I tasted it in Costa Rica.
 I was in my early 20’s and fairly new to International travel.
 My prior experience as a student abroad in Spain, led me to believe that being vegetarian outside of the United States, was difficult.
 In Spain, my host family struggled with my vegetarianism and continually put fish, chicken, and meat on my plate.
 Thankfully, Pelayo, their neglected Irish Setter, came to my rescue.
 He secretly ate all the items I squirreled away in my napkin.
 We were best friends!